The Soldier's Details

 - Saigon-Bangkok-Singapore by aircraft; Singapore-Fremantle, HMT Tamaroa

 Jamieson went AWOL from Aquitania, however managed to re-board prior to ship sailing 15th January 1942 (the ship was in Gauge Roads overnight) from Fremantle to Singapore.
-His penalty was to lose his stripes and he was reverted to Private.
+His penalty was to lose his stripes and he was reverted to Private – this was bad luck because 100s of machine gunners went AWOL.

 His high spirits again got young Jamieson into trouble!
 He was admitted to Alexander Hospital, Singapore on 27 January 1942 with a fractured skull and lacerated wounds as the result of an accident whilst AWOL.
 He discharged himself and returned to his unit.

-Gwynne stated Jamieson did an excellent job in battle.
+Gwynne stated Jamieson did an excellent job during battle.

 He was to be hospitalised twice whilst in Singapore.
 He was at AGH with diarrhoea from 20 March to 27 March 1942 and secondly, at AGM with appendicitis 20 August to 9 September 1942.